cgibbs/GraphPaper/README.txt

 this is not a professional program, so I'm not going to dress it up like one.
 I wouldn't put on a suit and tie to give you a tour of my house, you know?

+---- INSTALLATION AND USAGE ----

+You can run either gpOriginal.py or gpRefactor.py, or if you don't have Python, you can run gpRefactor.exe in the dist folder.

 ---- CONTROLS ----